networkoptix/web_packages/front_end/libs/dialogs/merge/README.md

 7. `serverUrl` validation
     - Higher priority: not checking before touched
     - Lower priority: able to show url validation if a bad url gets automatically shown.
 This is related to remoteAddresses being weird, with systemId.serverId's
+    - Note: I haven't been able to reproduce this issue.
+If it comes up, we'll come back to address this

 8. Investigate generic component's Process/History is done properly Supposed to be used for Section 4.7 of the spec, but wasn't tested